-No aura; CL 15th; Craft Unguent, Grow Swathe; DC: 35; Price: 15,000 gp/jar
+Caster Level: 15; Prerequisites: Alchemy or Profession: Herbalist, Craft Unguent, Grow Swathe; DC: 35; Market Price: 15,000 gp/jar; Cest to Create: 7500 gp.

 Potion of Delayed Miscibility [Ingestible: Special]

 The user can drink this nonmagical potion while another potion is already in effect.
 He can then drink a third potion and its effects will not be visited upon his person until 1d2 rounds after the first potion's effects have ended.
 This alchemical potion merely prevents any miscibility problems, internally or magically.